zhaytee/matrix-rpc-bot/README.md

 - `m.room.message`: A message was received in a room in which the client is present.
 - `m.presence`: A user's presence values have changed. (e.g. "online" -> "offline")
 - `m.typing`: The list of visible typing users has changed.
-- `x.ready`: An matrix-rpc-js custom extension event indicating that the client is ready.
+- `x.ready`: An matrix-rpc-bot custom extension event indicating that the client is ready.
 Until this event is fired, calls will be rejected with an error.

 ---